udbhav4/HackerRank-and-Practice-Programs-Java/README.md

 # HackerRank-Programs-Java
-These are some of the programs that I complete over HackerRank to practice my Java skills.
+These are some of the programs that I code over some competitive coding platforms like HackerRank etc. to practice my Java skills.